microsoft/fhir-server/docs/schema-manager.md

-# FHIR Schema Manager
+# FHIR Schema Manager for SQL

 ### What is it?
-Schema Manager is a command line app that upgrades the schema in your database from one version to the next through migration scripts.
+Schema Manager is a command line app that upgrades the schema in SQL database from one version to the next through migration scripts.

 ------------